ansible/ansible-navigator/docs/faq.md

 ### Why did I get an error about `/dev/mqueue` missing?

-Although the `/dev/mqueue` directory is not used by ansible-navigator, it is currently required when using podman.
+Although the `/dev/mqueue` directory is not used by `ansible-navigator`, it is currently required when using `podman`.
 Not all operating systems have a `/dev/mqueue` directory by default.

 Please reference the documentation for your operating system related to POSIX message queues, or simply create the directory.